Theories

 - All of its predictions in all cases where the theory is applicable are true.

 The problem is, of course, that we do not know which rules are true in eternity.
 Even if we have observed quite some number of cases in our lives, and others have also observed quite some number of cases, a theory that seems to be true can still turn out to be false one day.
-Take, e.g., the theory “If water is heated to 100 degrees Celsius, it boils”.
+Take, for example, the theory “If water is heated to 100 degrees Celsius, it boils”.
 This theory is generally considered true.
 However, it may happen that the theory makes a false prediction.
 For example, in environments with higher air pressure or more gravity, the theory may turn out to be incorrect.
-There is no guarantee that reality behaves according to the theories that we build.
+There is no guarantee that reality behaves according to the theories we build.

 This is the main insight of this chapter: We do not actually know the truth.
 We just approximate it by our theories.
 Once a theory behaves nearly perfectly, we assume that it is the truth — but we can never be sure.